LMV0 Combined Honours in Social Sciences BA Undergraduate 2018

 - We welcome applications from those with other qualifications equivalent to our standard entry requirements and from mature students with non-standard qualifications or who may have had a break in their study.

 - To study Economics a grade A at A-level or equivalent in Mathematics is required.
+For students taking the IB we are happy to accept either Higher Level grade 6 or Standard Level grade 7 in Mathematics.
+Mathematical Studies is not acceptable.

 - To study English, History or Music a grade A at A-level or equivalent is required in the subject.